GabeScott/standard-works-vault/General Conference/1978 April - Being “Anxiously Engaged”.md

 Why are we so greatly interested in influencing our fellowmen to serve God and keep his commandments?
 They are God’s children; they are our brothers and sisters.

 The late Dr. James E. Talmage, a member of the Quorum of the Twelve Apostles, has given us this inspirational thought:

 “What is man in this boundless setting of sublime splendor?
 I answer you: Potentially now, actually to be, he is greater and grander, more precious according to the arithmetic of God, than all the planets and suns of space.
 For him were they created; they are the handiwork of God; man is His son!
 In this world man is given dominion over a few things; it is his privilege to achieve supremacy over many things.

-“...
-Incomprehensibly grand as are the physical creations of the earth and space, they have been brought into existence as means to an end, necessary to the realization of the supreme purpose, which in the words of the Creator is thus declared:
+“… Incomprehensibly grand as are the physical creations of the earth and space, they have been brought into existence as means to an end, necessary to the realization of the supreme purpose, which in the words of the Creator is thus declared:

-“‘For behold, this is my work and my glory—to bring to pass the immortality and eternal life of man.’
-(Moses 1:39.)” (“The Earth to Be Redeemed,” Sunday Night Talks by Radio, Salt Lake City: Deseret News Press, 1931, pp. 357–58.)
+“‘For behold, this is my work and my glory—to bring to pass the immortality and eternal life of man.’ ([[Moses 1.39|Moses 1:39]].)” (“The Earth to Be Redeemed,” *Sunday Night Talks by Radio,* Salt Lake City: Deseret News Press, 1931, pp. 357–58.)

 Think of the great tragedy, the terrible responsibility, that men take upon themselves when they treat so lightly, as is sometimes the case, the destruction of human life.
 The penalty is an eternal one.